transkatgirl/KatVisualizer/README.md

 The compiled plugin can be loaded into a DAW like any other metering plugin.
 It's recommended that you use a buffer size under 10ms long and avoid sample rates below 40kHz.

+(If you don't already have a host for the plugin, [Element](https://github.com/Kushview/Element) seems to be the least-bad open source option.
+However, it doesn't support bluetooth latency compensation and you may run into weird edge cases from time to time.)

 Usage information for the standalone binary can be found by running it with the `--help` command (keep in mind that not all available CLI flags are relevant to this program).
 You will likely want to use the `--input-device`, `--output-device`, and `--period-size` CLI flags.

 Once the program is running, the window will display a graphical representation of the input audio, along with additional information in the top corners.
 The parameters used to render this graphical representation can be adjusted in the dragable settings window.